-The “Studios” program brings together multidisciplinary experts to provide free, structured, project-specific feedback for researchers and has become an integral component of successful clinical translational research across the nation.
+The “Studios” program brings together multidisciplinary experts from UMB, JHU, and other academic centers to provide free, structured, project-specific feedback for researchers and has become an integral component of successful clinical translational research across the nation.

 Studios are a series of integrated, dynamic, and interactive roundtable discussions that bring relevant research experts from diverse academic disciplines together to focus on a specific research project at a specific stage.
 The Studios program assists researchers in developing, implementing, and conducting their translational research by providing expertise in areas such as hypothesis generation, study design, biostatistics, implementation, analysis and interpretation, recruitment, and research ethics.